Working for NATO

 For further information please consult our Interim Staff website.

-The normal working hours of the International Staff are from 08:30 to 12:30 and from 14:00 to 18:00 (or to 16:00 on Fridays).
+The normal working hours of the International Staff are from 08:30 to 17:30 (or to 15:30 on Fridays) with one-hour lunch break.
 However, it is possible to adapt working hours to a fixed weekly or two-week personal schedule, provided that the total number of hours worked is 38 per week overall.
 Such a variant schedule is, of course, subject to approval by the supervisor, and may not conflict with service requirements.

 Part-time working is also possible.
 Depending on the requirements of the post and of the service, a staff member may be authorized to work a fixed percentage of the normal hours.
 The salary paid will of course be reduced in proportion.